SHOEBOXAudiometry/shoebox-online-api-quickstart-node/README.md

 ### Next Steps
 Now that you've confirmed your application is working, it is important that you save the data that is retrieved from the SHOEBOX Online API.

-SHOEBOX Online results are exposed through a queue.
-Once a test is completed, results are stored on a queue, waiting to be served once a fetch request is executed.
+**SHOEBOX Online results are available once as they are exposed through a queue**.

+Once a test is completed, results are stored on a queue.
 When a fetch request is executed to SHOEBOX Online, all pending results stored on the queue are returned and the queue is emptied.